Syria ceasefire: Frustration grows over delayed aid delivery

 - "Well-fed grown men, please stop," UN official says

-(CNN)As sounds of bombs and shelling remain mostly absent in Syria following a ceasefire deal, the outcry is getting louder over the lack of access for humanitarian convoys.
+(CNN)While the bombing and shelling has largely been silenced by the latest ceasefire in Syria, the outcry is getting louder over the lack of access for humanitarian convoys.

-The Syrian government has not issued permits to allow convoys delivering aid to access some of the hardest-hit areas, the United Nations said Thursday.
+The Syrian government has not issued the necessary permits to allow convoys delivering aid to access some of the hardest-hit areas, the United Nations said Thursday.

 "The good news is that our people on the ground confirmed that the cessation of hostilities is largely holding, the killing has been greatly reduced...
 Attacks on schools, attacks on hospitals have stopped," said Jan Egeland, the adviser to the special UN envoy to Syria.